Spring into Pulsar

 In this article we will discuss using the Java Framework, Spring, with Apache Pulsar.
 We will explain how to build Spring-based microservices in Java.
 For those who are not familiar with Spring, it is impressive as it is the leading Java framework and has been around for almost 20 years!
 Spring makes building Java applications easier by providing the wiring and control needed for building applications.
 It removes the repetitive boilerplate code that one would have to write.
 It allows developers to quickly build microservices as REST APIs, web applications, console applications, and more.
 I highly recommend checking out this impressive framework.

 To get started building your first application, check out the Spring Starter Page, which gives the full source code for a custom running application that you just need to add your business logic to.
+You will find a number of resources for the Apache Pulsar Spring boot.

 In my examples, I will build simple Spring Boot applications that use dependency injection to provide our application with instantiated and configured Apache Pulsar connections for producing and consuming messages.
 I will also show off the flexibility of Apache Pulsar to work with other messaging protocols by sending and receiving messages with AMQP, Kafka, and MQTT.